Print

 5 from 1 review

-Potato and sauerkraut latkes are simple and delicious.
-Sauerkraut not only adds flavor but also prevents the potatoes from browning.
+Potato and sauerkraut latkes are a simple and delicious side dish.
+Sauerkraut not only adds flavor but also keeps the potatoes fresh.
 So you can mix up the latkes ahead of time, making them even quicker to cook and serve.
-Traditionally served with sour cream and apple sauce, they are delicious with all sorts of meals.
-See the suggestions above for more serving ideas.

 Ingredients